Nana Suganuma

 Nana Suganuma (菅沼 菜々, Suganuma Nana) (born 10 February 2000) is a Japanese professional golfer.
-She plays on the LPGA of Japan Tour where she has three wins.
+She plays on the LPGA of Japan Tour where she has four wins.

 Career

 She captured the 2023 NEC Karuizawa 72 for her maiden win on the JLPGA.

 Personal life

 In 2020, Suganuma announced that she had suffered from agoraphobia since the summer 2016.
 She stated that she had been trying to treat with counseling and natural therapy, because medication could result in violating doping regulations.